Jump to accessibility statement Skip to content

 • Management

-Having undertaken my Registered General Nurse (RGN) training within Sunderland Hospitals, my initial nursing career began in general medicine and then progressed to paediatrics.
-In 1990, I was employed as one of the first Practice Nurses within South Tyneside and led locally and nationally on the development and progression of Practice Nursing.
-My career then diversified as Respiratory Nurse Consultant for a local Trust, which enabled me to develop extensive clinical skills, a role that was autonomous but also ground breaking at that time.
+Having undertaken my Registered General Nurse (RGN) training in Sunderland Hospitals, my initial nursing career began in general medicine and then progressed to paediatrics.
+In 1990, I was employed as one of the first practice nurses in South Tyneside and led locally and nationally on the development and progression of practice nursing.
+My career then diversified as a respiratory nurse consultant for a local Trust, which enabled me to develop extensive clinical skills, a role that was autonomous but also ground breaking at that time.

 I was awarded the Queens Nursing award in 2016 for my contribution to nursing and education, which for the moment has been the pinnacle of my career.